StudyFrenchSpanish

 Because of limited options for less common languages and combinations, they have also formed “Duolingo Incubator.”
 This program allows community users to volunteer to create courses in languages unavailable on the platform.

-Suppose you are knowledgeable and possess an in-depth understanding of a particular order (both source and target language), are ready to collaborate, and are committed to the project.
+Suppose you are knowledgeable and possess an in-depth understanding of a particular order (source and target language), ready to collaborate, and committed to the project.

 You can apply for the same from your registered account.

-With 100’s of languages, all user-generated contests are divided into 3 categories:
+With 100’s of languages, all user-generated contests are divided into three categories:

-Thanks to thousands of volunteers, Duolingo empowered its community to develop all these courses.
+Duolingo empowered its community to develop all these courses thanks to thousands of volunteers.
 They also helped the company with Word-of-Mouth advertising.

 While this creates a welcome variety, these programs vary in quality, sometimes a lot.